 The chapel seats 95 people and has the potential to stand and seat 200 by including the foyer space, and can accommodate services of over 400 people on the site by piping the service outside under the porte-cochere.
 It may be used for cremation or memorial services.
 Parking for 38 vehicles is available immediately in front of the crematorium, with overflow capacity of an additional 60 spaces.

-Within the chapel there is a hearing loop to assist those with hearing difficulties; a Wesley music system, which downloads music from anywhere in the world via the internet; an organ to accompany those wishing to sing hymns; a public address system; two plasma televisions for pre-recorded eulogies or silent photographic presentations during the service and web cam facilities for internet viewing for those unable to attend a service.
+Within the chapel there is a hearing loop to assist those with hearing difficulties; a Obitus media system, which downloads music from anywhere in the world via the internet; an organ to accompany those wishing to sing hymns; a public address system; two plasma televisions for pre-recorded eulogies or silent photographic presentations during the service and web cam facilities for internet viewing for those unable to attend a service.
 A single projected image and committal lighting is also available free of charge – for more details, click here.

 The subtle use of colour is intended to be sober and serene rather than depressing and morbid.
 Views from the huge picture window in the chapel are restful, rural and appropriate.